abdou-majeed/misc/README.md

 ### Roadmap

-- Inline or package the `utils` dependency so the project builds standalone.
 - Replace string concatenation with `bufio.Writer` for faster output.
 - Add a verification step (e.g. compare count against known prime-counting function values).